GeraldR63/WatchDog/README.md

 cd /etc/wachtdog
 chown root:root -R *
 chmod -R a+x
+Additional remark: Include instead of <asm/page.h> in file "m_linux.c" <sys/user.h> to avoid compile error with PAGE_SHIFT and other constants.

 This code works.
 You get a full working HTTP server, PNG libraries.
 You get some primitives (linw/ circle) to write statistical data into dynamicaly generated PNG images.
 There are also some primitives to read from initialization files.